pellse/assembler/README.md

 var billingInfoMapper = cached(oneToOne(this::getBillingInfoForCustomers, BillingInfo::getCustomerId));
 var allOrdersMapper = oneToManyAsList(this::getAllOrdersForCustomers, OrderItem::getCustomerId);

-var assembler = assemblerOf(Transaction.class)
+var transactionAssembler = assemblerOf(Transaction.class)
         .fromSourceSupplier(this::getCustomers, Customer::getCustomerId)
         .withAssemblerRules(billingInfoMapper, allOrdersMapper, Transaction::new);

-var transactionList = assembler.assembleUsing(streamAdapter())
+var transactionList = transactionAssembler.assembleUsing(streamAdapter())
         .collect(toList()); // Will invoke the getBillingInfoForCustomers() MongoDB remote call

-var transactionsList2 = assembler.assembleUsing(streamAdapter())
+var transactionsList2 = transactionAssembler.assembleUsing(streamAdapter())
         .collect(toList()); // Will reuse the results returned from
                             // the first invocation of getBillingInfoForCustomers() above
                             // if the list of Customers is the same (as defined by the list equals() method)
                             // for both invocations, no remote call here
 ```
-This can be useful for querying static data or data we know doesn't change often (or on a predefined scheduled e.g. data that is refreshed by a batch job once a day).
+This can be useful for aggregating dynamic data with static data or data we know doesn't change often (or on a predefined scheduled e.g. data that is refreshed by a batch job once a day).

 Note that an overloaded version of the `cached()` method is also defined to allow plugging your own cache implementation.